+- 1. Process

 - a.
-A Note & Comment Editor shall be assigned to each staff member and will supervise the staff member's written work until the piece is submitted for publication.
-The Senior Note & Comment Editor shall, in consultation with the Editor-in-Chief and Senior Managing Editors, set the deadlines for the following: - i.
-Topic selection; - ii.
-Article outline; - iii.
-Submission of the first draft; - iv.
-Submission of drafts for the publication decision; - v.
-Submission of revised drafts; and - vi.
-Submission of drafts for publication. - b.
+A Note & Comment Editor shall be assigned to each Staff member and will supervise the staff member's written work until the piece is submitted for publication.
+The Senior Note & Comment Editor shall, in consultation with the Editor-in-Chief and Senior Managing Editors, set the deadlines for the following:

+- i.
+Topic selection;

+- ii.
+Article outline:

+- iii.
+Submission of the first draft;

+- iv.
+Submission of drafts for the publication decision;

+- v.
+Submission of revised drafts; and

+- vi.
+Submission of drafts for publication.

+- b.
 Each Staff member's article shall be submitted for publication.
-Subject to the discretion of the Editor-in-Chief, if a member does not submit an article, the member will not be in good standing, will be ineligible to elected to the Senior Board, or if on the Senior Board shall be removed, shall not be allowed to return to the Journal as an editor, and, subject to a decision by the Faculty Advisor and the Academic Dean of the Law School, shall not receive academic credit for Journal participation in the semester their article was due. - i.
-THE CORY FISH AMENDMENT: Although all staff members must submit an article for publication, staff may request that their article not be considered for publication.
-Such a request will not negatively affect staff members' good standing so long as it is communicated to the Senior Board when the final draft of the article is submitted. - c.
+Subject to the discretion of the Editor-in-Chief, if a member does not submit an article, the member will not be in good standing, will be ineligible to elected to the Senior Editorial Board, or if on the Senior Editorial Board shall be removed, shall not be allowed to return to the Journal as a Contributing Editor, and, subject to a decision by the Faculty Advisor and the Academic Dean of the Law School, shall not receive academic credit for Journal participation in the semester their article was due.

+- i.
+THE CORY FISH AMENDMENT: Although all Staff members must submit a note or comment for publication, Staff may request that their note or comment not be considered for publication.
+Such a request will not negatively affect Staff members' good standing so long as it is communicated to the Senior Editorial Board when the final draft of the note or comment is submitted.

+- c.
 The publication decision is determined by a three-tier system of review: - i.
 First, the Articles and Note & Comment Editors will evaluate the student pieces based on the criteria set by the Senior Articles Editors.
 No Note & Comment Editor will evaluate a student piece for which he/she was the assigned supervisor.
 Two different editors will review each student piece.
 The scores will be normalized, and the pieces ranked. - ii.
 Second, the Managing Editors and Articles Editors will read and evaluate the top twenty-five submissions.
 The scores will be normalized, and the pieces ranked. - iii.
-Third, all Senior Board members will read the top fifteen pieces.
+Third, all Senior Editorial Board members will read the top fifteen pieces.
 The Senior Board will then meet and make a collective decision and publication. - 2.
-The Journal shall select between six to thirteen Staff member articles; three for publication in each issue of the Journal, excluding the Symposium/Program issue (if any), and one alternate.

-- 3. Staff members selected for publication shall be announced at the Spring Banquet. - 4.
+The Journal shall select between six to thirteen Staff member articles; three for publication in each issue of the Journal, excluding the Symposium/Program issue (if any), and one alternate. - 3.
+Staff members selected for publication shall be announced at the Spring Banquet. - 4.
 No amendment shall be made to this section within one month prior to the final draft deadline.